Looking for alternatives to Upwork?

 Jobspresso - There aren't a TON of marketing jobs here.
 Seems more like for programming and the like.
 This is another site where freelance jobs are curated/posted, not for bids.

 Angel.Co - A startup site.
 If you want to be a part of new tech or a new industry, definitely browse the jobs here.
-Keep in mind that some startups may only pay in shares/equity at first, although most of these are part-time.
+Some startups may only pay in shares/equity at first, although those opportunities are usually part-time.
 But if something excites you and you think it may take off, obviously the rewards for being a part of that will be amazing.
-Plus, a lot of startups don't have offices, so remote work is cool 99% of the time.
+Also, a lot of startups don't have offices, so you'd likely be working remotely 99% of the time.

 TaskRabbit - I have a love/hate relationship with this site.
-On one hand, there are a LOT of opportunities, and while there may be a healthy amount of competition, time is of the essence and each RFP can only have 5 proposals max.
-Businesses are required to put their budgets up front so you can decide whether or not you want to submit a proposal for that particular project.
-On the downside, you have to pay to submit proposals, AND you have to buy them in bulk, with the minimum amount of credits you can purchase around $50.
-For bigger projects, it requires 12 credits to submit a proposal.
+On one hand, there are a LOT of opportunities, and while there may be a healthy amount of competition, time is of the essence and each RFP can only have 5 proposals max, and you need to submit within 48 hours.
+But the great part is that businesses are required to put their budgets up front so you can decide whether or not you want to submit a proposal for that particular project.

 Power To Fly - This site is essentially a virtual recruiting firm that aims to increase diversity in tech.
 Mix of on-site and remote jobs available.